Automattic/Co-Authors-Plus/readme.txt

 * Apply query filters to only post_types registered with the taxonomy.
 Props [Tom Ransom](https://github.com/1bigidea)
 * Filter coauthors_posts_link_single() with 'coauthors_posts_link'.
 Also adds rel="author".
 Props [Amit Sannad](https://github.com/asannad) and [Gabriel Koen](https://github.com/mintindeed)
 * Filter for the context and priorities of the Co-Authors meta boxes.
 Props [Tomáš Kapler](https://github.com/tkapler)
+* Renamed the post meta box for selecting authors so it applies to many post types.
+Props [John Blackbourn](https://github.com/johnbillion)

 = 2012-05-07 / 2.6.4 =
 * Bug fix: Properly filter the user query so users can AJAX search against the display name field again